Install LidRun on Mac

 Drag it into Applications

 Opening the .dmg shows a small window with the LidRun icon and a shortcut to your Applications folder.
 Drag LidRun onto the Applications shortcut — that's the actual install step, and it takes a second.
+There's no installer wizard and no license agreement to click through; nothing gets written outside your Applications folder.

 Launch LidRun